hairen/hairen.github.io/AWS_CSAA/README.md

 In API Gateway access logging, you, as an API developer, want to log who has accessed your API and how the caller accessed the API.

 _**Controlling Access to an API in API Gateway**_
-> + Resouce policies
++ Resouce policies
-> + Standard AWS IAM roles and policies
++ Standard AWS IAM roles and policies
-> + Cross-origin resources sharing (CORS)
++ Cross-origin resources sharing (CORS)
-> + Lambda authorizers
++ Lambda authorizers
-> + Amazon Cognito user pools -- _As an alternative to using **IAM roles** and **policies** or **Lambda authorizers**, you can use an Amazon **Cognito user pool** to control who can access your API in Amazon API Gateway._
++ Amazon Cognito user pools -- _As an alternative to using **IAM roles** and **policies** or **Lambda authorizers**, you can use an Amazon **Cognito user pool** to control who can access your API in Amazon API Gateway._
-> + Client-side SSL certificates
++ Client-side SSL certificates
-> + Usage plans
++ Usage plans

 ***
 ## Lambda

+### Lambda
++ It offers Serverless computing
++ You pay only for the **compute time when the code is running**.
++ All calls made to AWS Lambda must complete execution within **300** seconds.
+Default timeout is 3 seconds.
+Timeout can be set the timeout any value between 1 and 300 secods.
++ AWS X-Ray helps tracing for Lambda functions, which provides insights such as Lambda service overhead, function init time, and function execution time.

+### Lambda - _Security_
++ Lambda stores code in S3 and encrypts it at rest and performs additional intergrity checkc while the code is in use.
++ Each AWS Lambda function runs in its own isolated environment, with its own resources and file system view.

+### Lambda - _Support codes written in_
++ Node.js
++ Python
++ Java
++ C#
++ Go

-### Lambda - Event sources
+### Lambda - _Event sources_
-+ AWS Lambda supports many AWS services as event sources.
-+ **Event sources** maintain the event source mapping, except for the stream-based services (Amazon Kinesis Streams and Amazon DynamoDB streams).
++ Event sources can be both push and pull soruces
+  + Service like S3, SNS publish events to Lambda by invoking the cloud function directly.
+  + Lambda can also poll resouces in services like _Kinesis stream_ that do not publish evetns to Lambda.
++ Event sources can grouped into:
+  + Regular AWS services:
+    + Also referred to as Push model
+    + Includes services like S3, SNS, SES, etc.
+  + Steam-based event sources
+    + Also referred to as Pull model
+    + Includes services like DynamoDB & Kinesis streams
-  + For the stream-based services, AWS Lambda maintains the event source mapping, and Lambda function performs polling.
+    + Need to have the event source mapping maintained on the Lambda side.

-+ **Event sources that aren't stream-based**
-  + If you create a Lambda function to process events from the event sources that aren't stream-based.
-Each published event it a unit work, in parallel, up to your account limits.
+### Lambda Support Event Sources
++ S3
++ DynamoDB
++ Kinesis Streams
++ SNS
++ SES
++ Amazon Cognito
++ CloudFormation
++ CloudWatch Logs
++ CloudWatch Events
++ CodeCommit
++ Scheduled Events
++ AWS Config
++ Amazon API Gateway

 ***
 ## Redshift
++ It is a fuly maanged, fast and powerfull, petabyte scale data warehouse service.
-+ Support encrption of data "at rest" using hardware accelerated AES-256 bits
++ Support encryption of data "at rest" using hardware accelerated AES-256 bits
   + By default, AWS Redshift takes care of encryption key management
   + You can choose to manage your own keys through HSM (Hardware Security Modules), or AWS KMS (Key Management Service).
 + Support SSL Encryption in-transit between client applications and Redshift data warehouse cluster.
 + You cannot have direct access to your AWS Redshift cluster nodes, however, you can through the applications themselves.
 + Redshift can NOT ingest a large amount of data in real time (Kinesis can do this).
+### Redshift Performance
++ Massively Parallel Processing (MPP)
++ Columnar Data Storage
++ Advance Compression

+### Redshift vs EMR vs RDS
++ RDS is ideal for
+  + structured data and running traditional relational databases while offloading database administration
+  + for online-transaction processing (OLTP) and for reporting and analysis
++ Redshift is ideal for
+  + large volumes of structured data that needs to be persisted and queried using standard SQL and existing BI tools
+  + analytic and reporting workloads against very large data sets by harnessing the scale and resources of multiple nodes and using a variety of optimizations to provide improvements over RDS
+  + preventing reporting and analytic processing from interfering with the performance of the OLTP workload
++ EMR is ideal for
+  + processing and transforming unstructured or semi-structured data to bring in to Amazon Redshift and
+  + for data sets that are relatively transitory, not stored for long-term use.

 ***
 ## Kinesis
 Ad hoc query/analysis is a business intelligence process designed to answer a single, specific business question.
 + This allows for quicker response times when a business question comes up, which in turn should help the user respond to issues and make business decisions faster.